pesto93/Datastream_analysis/readme.md

 ```

-## Script Exec
+## Script Execution
-P.S - Make sure the docker container services started with grafana configured too
-<br> Run the script as a module in two separate CMD line from the project root dir.
-- CMD1 : ` python -m app.DataStream_poducer.py`
+To start the service and run the project simple open the `terminal` (Linux/Mac)
+or `Git Bash`(for windows) on the `project root dir` exec the command below
-- CMD2 : ` python -m app.DataStream_consumer.py`
+- run : ` bash run.sh`

+- To stop the process, kill the PID - `ps aux` and `kill PID`

+- Stop docker container - `docker-compose down` on the project root dir
+ and `docker system prune -a` to remove all stopped containers.

-P.S : Dont hesitate to reach out if there is an issues.
+P.S - Dont hesitate to reach out on [linkedin](https://www.linkedin.com/in/johnleonard-onwuzuruigbo-9a10868a/) if there are any issues .